mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 that it previously lacked, got it rotating so that it has a 36.7-hour day and brought in enough water to cover it with oceans and gases to give it a standard atmosphere.
-Scientists theorise that the project was incomplete.
+Scientists theorize that the project was incomplete.
 Evidence indicates that they may have been preparing to thicken the atmosphere further and activate tectonic plates so islands might emerge out